-[ii] The Faculty may accept as a candidate for the award of Master of Fine Art and Design any of the following:
+[ii] The Faculty may accept as a candidate for the award of Master of Visual Communication any of the following:

-(a) an applicant who has qualified for admission to a Bachelor of Fine Arts degree or in an equivalent cognate discipline in the University of Tasmania;
+(a) an applicant who has qualified for admission to a Bachelor of Visual Communication or Bachelor of Fine Arts degree or in an equivalent cognate discipline in the University of Tasmania;

 (b) an applicant who holds a degree of another university or tertiary institution approved by the Faculty for this purpose, and who is deemed by the Faculty to be equivalent to a candidate in paragraph (a);

-(c) an applicant who has completed the Graduate Certificate/Graduate Diploma in Fine Art and Design;
+(c) an applicant who has completed the Graduate Certificate/Graduate Diploma in Visual Communication;

 (d) a person who possesses such other qualifications and professional experience deemed by the Faculty to be sufficient to complete the course satisfactorily.

 2 Candidates for the award shall complete the requirements, as hereinafter prescribed, in not less than three semesters of full-time study and not more than three years, from the time of first enrolment.